threeandthreee/Archipelago/worlds/pokemon_crystal/docs/en_Pokemon Crystal.md

 - Eevee evolves into Espeon and Umbreon with the Sun Stone and Moon Stone respectively
 - Happiness evolutions are logically tied to access to the Goldenrod Underground or Pallet Town.
 The younger haircut brother and Daisy will max out a Pokémon's happiness and are always available
+- Unown will only appear in the wild after solving one puzzle in the Ruins of Alph.
+Prior to that, any encounter that would have been Unown will instead play its cry
 - Tin Tower 1F is accessible once you obtain the Clear Bell.
 - Tin Tower 2F+ is accessible once the aforementioned condition is met, and you have the Rainbow Wing.
 Both are items in the multiworld